THE BRANDENBURG GATE

 The old National Gallery was created to house a 19th-century art collection donated by banker Joachim H. W. Wagener.
 Over time, it expanded significantly to become one of the largest collections of 19th-century sculptures and paintings in Germany.

-The building was badly damaged during the Second World War.
+The building we can see with the audioguide (audioguides) was badly damaged during the Second World War.
 In 2001, it was finally completely restored and reopened to the public.

 At the moment, it only houses the paintings of the collections.
 The sculptures reside outside of the island, near the neo-Gothic church known as Friedrichswerdersche Kirche.